Content table

 Since hCG is vital for a healthy pregnancy, you may be wondering about your levels.
 Or maybe you’ve been on one too many TTC forums, and now you’re convinced you’re having twins based on your hCG level!

-In any case, we will review everything you need to know about hCG doubling during pregnancy.
+In any case, we will review everything you need to know about hCG doubling in pregnancy.
 We’ll cover what hCG levels are normal and possible causes of abnormal hCG levels.

 First, let’s review why hCG is important during pregnancy.

 Human chorionic gonadotropin (hCG) is also known as the “pregnancy hormone” and it plays a crucial role in maintaining a healthy pregnancy.
-The main role of hCG is stimulating the corpus luteum to produce progesterone.
-Progesterone is also an essential hormone that helps maintain a healthy pregnancy.
+The main role of hCG is to stimulate the corpus luteum to produce progesterone.

 Progesterone and hCG both play a vital role in pregnancy.
 And to confirm if you are pregnant, you must take a pregnancy test.